 - $7.50 per ¼ hour ($30/hour) to prepare records for disclosure (includes the time spent photocopying and reassembling files)

-- $0.25 per page of regular photocopies provided; and
+- $0.25 per page of regular photocopies provided

 - Shipping and handling charges (method chosen by applicant)

 The Act prohibits public bodies from charging applicants for access to their own personal information.
 The Act also states that the first three hours spent searching for and retrieving the records is free of charge.
-If the number of records to be searched appears to be excessive, we will send you a fee estimate before processing your request which will require you to provide us with a deposit.
+If the number of records to be searched appears to be excessive, we'll send you a fee estimate before processing your request, which will require you to provide us with a deposit.

 To help reduce fees and to minimize taxpayer expense, please narrow the scope of your request as much as possible.
 Also, you should try to specify a date range as our records date back more than a century.

 When you make an informal request, the department you approach will respond to you as quickly as possible.
-Depending on the kind of information you are requesting, you may be able to get an answer over the phone.
+Depending on the kind of information you're requesting, you may be able to get an answer over the phone.

 If we deny you access to any record or part of a record, you have the right to ask for a review by the British Columbia Information and Privacy Commissioner, an officer of the legislature who is independent of the government.

 The Act requires that we respond to your request within 30 business days of our receipt of your request.
-We will make every effort to make the records available to you sooner, if possible.
+We'll make every effort to make the records available to you sooner, if possible.